diffblue/gitlab/doc/development/code_review.md

 - Offer alternative implementations, but assume the author already considered them. ("What do you think about using a custom validator here?")
 - Seek to understand the author's perspective.
+- Check out the branch, and test the changes locally.
+You can decide how much manual testing you want to perform.
+  Your testing might result in opportunities to add automated tests.
 - If you don't understand a piece of code, _say so_.
 There's a good chance someone else would be confused by it as well.
 - Ensure the author is clear on what is required from them to address/resolve the suggestion.